MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 > [!TIP]
 > You can monitor chatty interactions by using [Defender for IoT micro agent](/azure/defender-for-iot/device-builders/tutorial-standalone-agent-binary-installation) and [on Azure IoT Hub](/azure/defender-for-iot/device-builders/quickstart-onboard-iot-hub).
 You can [create custom alerts](/azure/defender-for-iot/device-builders/concept-customizable-security-alerts) on IoT Hub if any device-to-cloud or cloud-to-device interaction exceeds a certain threshold.

-IoT Hub SKU selection for message ingestion:

-- Most IoT solutions require bi-directional communication between devices and the cloud to be fully functional and secure.
+IoT Hub SKU selection for message ingestion: Most IoT solutions require bi-directional communication between devices and the cloud to be fully functional and secure.
 The basic IoT Hub SKU provides core functionality, but excludes bi-directional control.
 For some early implementations of a solution, you may be able to reduce costs by using the basic SKU.
 As your solution progresses, you can switch to a standard SKU, so that you can optimize a secure communication channel for a lower cloud-to-device messaging costs.
 To learn more, see [Compare IoT Hub and Event Hubs](/azure/iot-hub/iot-hub-compare-event-hubs).

 Understand the Azure IoT Hub limits and quotas to optimize costs for device-to-cloud and cloud-to-device messaging:

+Messages quota: Azure IoT Hub SKUs each have a set of quotas and throttling limits that apply to operations.
+For example, the Standard S1 SKU has a daily quota of 400,000 messages.
+This quota is achieved when devices send 400,000 messages each day.
+The messages metric increases as a combination of several factors:

+- One device-to-cloud (D2C) message up to 4 KB.
+- D2C messages that exceed 4 KB are charged in chunks of 4 KB.
-- With messages smaller than 4 KB, using the Azure IoT SDK's *SendEventBatchAsync* method can optimize batching for you on the device side.
+- For messages smaller than 4 KB, use the Azure IoT SDK *SendEventBatchAsync* method to optimize batching on the device side.
 For example, bundling up to four 1-KB messages at the edge increases the daily meter with just one message.
 Batching is only applicable for [AMQP or HTTPS](/dotnet/api/microsoft.azure.devices.client.deviceclient.sendeventbatchasync).

-- Most operations such as cloud-to-device messages or device twin operations also charge messages in 4 KB chunks.
+- Most operations such as cloud-to-device messages or device twin operations also charge messages in 4-KB chunks.
 All these operations also add to the daily throughput, and maximum quota of messages.

-- Review the [Azure IoT Hub pricing information documentation](/azure/iot-hub/iot-hub-devguide-pricing), which includes detailed pricing examples.

-- To learn more, see [IoT Hub quotas and throttling](/azure/iot-hub/iot-hub-devguide-quotas-throttling).
+Review the [Azure IoT Hub pricing information documentation](/azure/iot-hub/iot-hub-devguide-pricing), which includes detailed pricing examples.To learn more, see [IoT Hub quotas and throttling](/azure/iot-hub/iot-hub-devguide-quotas-throttling).

 Different throttling limits apply to different operations in Azure IoT Hub:

 - In addition to message daily quotas, operations on the service have throttling limits.
 A key part of cost optimization with Azure IoT Hub is to optimize both message quotas and operations throttling limits.
 Study the differences between the different limits in the form of operations per second, or bytes per second.
 To learn more, see [IoT Hub quotas and throttling](/azure/iot-hub/iot-hub-devguide-quotas-throttling).

 - Device-to-cloud operations have an operations per second throttle that depends on the SKU.
-In addition to the message size, which is metered in 4 KB chunks, you should also consider the number of operations.
+In addition to the message size, which is metered in 4-KB chunks, you should also consider the number of operations.
 This is an example where the batching on the edge is useful as it lets you send more messages in a single operation.

 - One single message of 2 KB, a batched message of 10 KB, or a batched message of 256 KB only counts as one single operation, allowing you to send more data to the endpoint without reaching throttling limits.

+Message size:

-- If payload size is critical to cost management, reducing the fixed length  overhead is important when you have a long device life-cycle or a large deployment.
+If payload size is critical to cost management, reducing the fixed length  overhead is important when you have a long device life-cycle or a large deployment.
 Options to reduce this overhead include:

 - Use a shorter device ID, module ID, twin name, and message topic because an MQTT packet contains this information as payload.
+An MQTT payload looks like: `devices/{device\_id}/modules/{module\_id}/messages/events/`

 - Abbreviating the fixed length overhead and the message reduces bandwidth costs.

-  - Compressing the payload, for example by using GZip, can help reduce bandwidth costs.
+- Compressing the payload, for example by using Gzip, can help reduce bandwidth costs.

 ## Event processing and analytics layer